-A. Experimental Setup
+10.1 Experimental Setup

-We used the NXP S32V234 [36] platform introduced in Section IX.
+We used the NXP S32V234 [37] platform introduced in Section 9.
 A combination of synthetic and real benchmarks are used to gain insight into the platform.
 The synthetic benchmarks used to stress/evaluate specific parameters of our platform are described in the corresponding subsections.
-For our real benchmarks, we use a subset of the benchmarks in the San-Diego Vision Benchmarks (SD-VBS) suite [50].
+For our real benchmarks, we use a subset of the benchmarks in the San-Diego Vision Benchmarks (SD-VBS) suite [52].
 Because we are interested in applications that are DRAM-bound, the selection was performed by taking all the benchmarks that operate on images.
 These come with different input sizes, but we have excluded the FULLHD inputs which lead to impractically long runtimes.
 We instead focus on the next two largest sizes, i.e. VGA and CIF.
-The full list of selected benchmarks is reported in Table II.
+The complete list of selected benchmarks is reported in Table 2.